 Why Multitasking is a Big lie?

-In today’s World, everyone things that Multitasking is effective and everyone accepts it.
+Everyone in the world today thinks that Multitasking is an effective approach toward one’s work and everyone accepts it.

 People think it’s something they should do and do as often as possible and even should get better at Multitasking.
 But Multitasking is a Lie

 list Multitasking as a skill for employees and employers and are considered an important skill